jamestiotio/dbsys/project/lab1.md

 You will also need to implement an Iterator over the tuples in the page, which may involve an auxiliary class or data structure.

-At this point, your code should pass the unit tests in HeapPageIdTest, RecordIDTest, and HeapPageReadTest.
+At this point, your code should pass the unit tests in HeapPageIdTest, RecordIdTest, and HeapPageReadTest.

 <p>